elsorino/Edit-About/README.md

 ## Finish

-Now that this is done, you can reboot with SIP enabled, and you should be good!
+Now that you're is done, you can reboot with SIP enabled, and you should be good!

 Errors?
 Something wrong?
-Open an issue and I'll get to it.
+Open an issue or add me on Discord at elso#0307 and we'll discuss it.